my3best/javamockstatic/README.md

 # javamockstatic
-Mocking &amp; Spying static in java junit powermockito
+Mocking and Spying static in junit powermockito